metosin/reitit/doc/ring/content_negotiation.md

 ```

-## Adding all together
+## Putting it all together

-If you inspect `m/default-options` it's only a map, therefore you can compose your new muuntaja instance with as many options as you need it.
+If you inspect `m/default-options` you'll find it's only a map.
+This means you can compose your new muuntaja instance with as many options as you need.

 ```clj
 (def new-muuntaja